 Remember to always check with the farm's own website or Facebook page before you go - or call or email them if they don't have a website or Facebook page.
 Conditions at the farms and crops can change literally overnight, so if you want to avoid a wasted trip out there - check with the farm directly before you go!
 And if you know of any farms I missed and want to add a farm, please let me know!
 I'm making updates for this year as fast as I can - if you find anything out-of-date, wrong or not working - please let me know!
 This website is supported by purchases you make through the links to products on Amazon.
 As an Amazon Associate I earn from qualifying purchases.
 This allows me to continue to maintain the website and make improvements!

-Notes for November 2020:Spring is here!
+Notes for March 2021:Spring is here!
 Strawberries and other berries are coming in!
 See your area's crop availability calendar for more specific dates of upcoming crops.
 And see our guide to local fruit and vegetable festivals, such as tomato, corn, and more!

 You may noticed the new appearance to the website!
 Simpler, cleaner and mobile-friendly!
 I'm rolling it out, page by page over the next 2 months.
 Everything is still here; such as home canning and freezing directions.
 You can access it from the drop down menus at the top of the page or the site search.
 If you have any questions or suggestions, feel free to write me!